The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.

 Dive 365

-In the Cayman Islands you really can do a new dive every day of the year with Dive 365 - a programme designed to highlight the Island's many unique dive sites.
+In the Cayman Islands you really can dive a new site every day of the year with Dive 365 - a programme designed to highlight the Island's plentiful dive sites.

 Wreck Divingkeyboard_arrow_right

-Wreck diving is becoming increasingly popular as it provides a dramatic diving experience.
-There are a number of spectacular wrecks situated around the Cayman Islands and, as more marine life inhabit these sites, the better they get.
-It’s fair to say that the following dive sites should be at the top of any diver’s list.
+Wreck diving is very popular as it provides a dramatic diving experience.
+There are several spectacular wrecks situated around the Cayman Islands, and as more marine life inhabits these sites, the diving experience improves.
+The dive sites below should be at the top of any diver’s list:

 Shore Diving in Grand Cayman